 However, the public only sees winners.
 And year after year, competition judges have shown little interest in my landscapes.

-Once, before the wretched virus, when we could attend awards ceremonies at the gallery in person and not via Zoom, I overhead a pair of judges assessing my entry.
+Once, before the wretched virus, when we could attend awards ceremonies at the gallery in person and not via Zoom, I overheard a pair of judges assessing my entry.
 "His use of texture and colour impresses, but the subject is bleak," one judge commented to the other.
 "Perhaps he's been too influenced by the old wave of eco-landscapists?" the other judge responded.

 "Influenced by!?"
 I wanted to explode and shake the judge by the throat.
 "I founded the eco-landscapist movement!
 And, of course, the landscape is bleak.
 It's my warning to the world!"